-1 The Agency may at any time during the Grant Agreement/Decision and up to five years after the closure of the action, arrange for audits to be carried out as explained in article II.27 of the Grant Agreement/ General Condition n°27 of the Grant Decision.
+&lt;sup>1 'The Agency may at any time during the Grant Agreement/Decision and up to five years after the closure of the action, arrange for audits to be carried out [...]'
+(Article XX of the Grant Agreement/Decision).

-2 For the purpose of these guidance notes, the term 'beneficiary' refers both to the beneficiary (coordinator) and co-beneficiaries (partners).
+For the purpose of these guidance notes, the term 'beneficiary' refers both to the beneficiary (coordinator) and co-beneficiaries (partners).
 For further details please refer to the 'Glossary' (page 17).

-Directive on statutory audits of annual accounts and consolidated accounts3 or any European Union legislation replacing this Directive.
+Directive on statutory audits of annual accounts and consolidated accounts or any European Union legislation replacing this Directive.
 A beneficiary established in a third country must comply with equivalent national regulations in the audit field.

-In accordance with Article II.23 of the Grant Agreement/ General Condition $n^{\circ}23$ of the Grant Decision, public bodies have the choice between an external auditor and a competent public officer4.
+In accordance with Article XX of the Grant Agreement/Decision, public bodies have the choice between an external auditor and a competent public officer.
 A preliminary condition is that this competent public officer was not involved in any way in drawing up the Final Financial Report and that he/she is not hierarchically dependent on the officer responsible for the Final Financial Report.
 Moreover, to be in the position of delivering the report, the public officer should meet at least one of the following competency criteria:

-1) Professional experience: minimum three years' professional experience in one of these fields: accounting, financial, taxation and auditing;

-2) Qualifications: a level of education which corresponds to completed university studies of at least 4 years attested by a diploma in the accounting, finance and/or auditing field, or professional training/a professional qualification of an equivalent level relevant to these fields.
+- 1) Professional experience: minimum three years' professional experience in one of these fields: accounting, financial, taxation and auditing; - 2) Qualifications: a level of education which corresponds to completed university studies of at least 4 years attested by a diploma in the accounting, finance and/or auditing field, or professional training/a professional qualification of an equivalent level relevant to these fields.